64nYm3d3/CheatSheet/Security/RFID/Contact Cards.md

+The T = 0 protocol is byte-oriented, which means that the smallest unit processed by the protocol is a single byte.
+The transmission data unit consists of a header containing a class byte, a command byte and three parameter bytes, optionally followed by a data section.

 | Class  | Command | Parameter 1 | Parameter 2 | Parameter 3 | Data (optional) |
 | --- | --- |  --- |  --- |  --- | --- |